 We measured the HDR peak brightness before calibration, using the 'Movie HDR' mode and the 'Warm 2' Color Temperature.
 Brightness and Contrast were set to maximum.

 Decent reflection handling.
 Visibility shouldn't be an issue in most rooms, but best to avoid having light shining directly on the screen, as the reflection can be distracting.
+The newer Samsung The Frame 2022 QLED has a matte finish meant to reduce the amount of direct reflections and make the artwork look more realistic, if that's what you prefer.

 The Frame 2020 has decent color accuracy out of the box.
 There are inaccuracies with several colors and white balance is off.
 The 'Warm 2' Color Temperature is warmer than our 6500K target, which results in a slight reddish tint.
 Gamma doesn't follow the target at all; most scenes are too bright and dark scenes are darker than they should be.